-- Nonlethal Bird Techniques by use of the bioacoustics method for bird dispersal to scare birds (with portable and vehicle installed systems). - Habitat management and landscaping techniques that reduce the attractiveness to birds. - Monitoring and movement of birds away from aircraft. - Cooperation with Non-Government Organizations (NGO's) such as the Archipelagos, Archelon, National Marine Park of Zakynthos etc.
+- Nonlethal Bird Techniques by use of the bioacoustics method for bird dispersal to scare birds (with portable and vehicle installed systems). - Habitat management and landscaping techniques that reduce the attractiveness to birds. - Monitoring and movement of birds away from aircraft, and their flight paths. - Cooperation with Non-Government Organizations (NGO's) such as the Archipelagos, Archelon, National Marine Park of Zakynthos etc.